Efficiency Guarantees from Data

+Importantly, these functions do not depend on the distribution of values $\valuecdfs$, other than through the distribution of bids $\datadist$.
+Moreover, the expected revenue of the auction is also uniquely determined:

-Thus when bounding the \emph{empirical price of anarchy}, we can assume that the vectors of interim allocation and payment functions $\bidalloc$ and $\bidpayment$ are known and can be used as given quantities in the analysis.
-This is a crucial observation.
+Thus when bounding the \emph{distributional price of anarchy}, we can assume that these functions and the expected revenue are known.
+The latter is unlike the standard price of anarchy analysis, which essentially needs to take a worst-case approach to these quantities.

-Moreover, observe that the revenue of the auction is also uniquely determined when we have this information, since it does not depend on the valuations of the players and one the Bayes-Nash strategy profile, but only on the induced distribution of bids.
-Thus we can write:

-as the expected revenue of the auction, which again is a known quantity when bounding the \emph{empirical price of anarchy}.